trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 This tradition of "sting operations" continued.
 In 2005, three MIT students built _SCIgen_, a software that automatically generates grammatically correct but meaningless computer science papers.
 They submitted a paper titled "Rooter: A Methodology for the Typical Unification of Access Points and Redundancy" to a conference, and it was accepted.
 In 2009, Philip Davis from Cornell used similar software to submit a paper to _The Open Information Science Journal_.
 The journal accepted it, asking only for an $800 publication fee.
 They didn't care about the science; they cared about the check.

-The most recent and grotesque example dropped in 2024, when the journal _Frontiers in Cell Development and Biology_—supposedly a peer-reviewed publication—published a paper containing AI-generated diagrams.
+The most recent and grotesque example dropped in 2024, when the journal _Frontiers in Cell Development and Biology_ — supposedly a peer-reviewed publication — published a paper containing AI-generated diagrams.
 One diagram featured a rat with a biologically impossible, gargantuan reproductive organ, labeled with gibberish text like "dck."
 The image went viral on social media, the paper was retracted, and the reviewers claimed it "wasn't their job" to check the images.
 These aren't just funny anecdotes; they are structural failures showing that the "critical collective review" we rely on is often asleep at the wheel.

 ### The Grind: Publish or Perish